Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 |FengYun 4|HRIT|1681 MHz|Linear|???|Yes|XX:30
 |GOES|GVAR|1685.7 MHz|Linear|125 cm|No|Constantly

 \* During XX:28 - XX:30 the sensor rolls back, his presents itself as a very strong carrier wave in place of S-VISSR.
-During XX:48-XX:00 the satellite broadcasts dead (filler) LRIT on 1690.5 MHz, causes the second image to be cut in half at about 57%.
+During XX:48-XX:00 the satellite broadcasts dead (filler) LRIT on 1690.5 MHz, causing the second image to be cut in half at about 57%.

 You might have noticed, that some signals are **linearly polarized** instead of our familliar **RHCP** (Right Hand Circular Polarization).
 You **can** receive these signals with a differently polarized feed **at the cost of 3 dB**.